christopherchiles1/convoy/README.md

 ### Game
   * .running - boolean
+  * .units - array of units (radix sort by y-value before render)
+  * .items - list of items (using a list for fast insert and delete)
+  * .attacks - keys: player, enemy => list of attacks
   * .level - a level object
   * .player - a Convoy object with one hero
-  * .enemies - array of current enemies
+  * .enemies - array of current enemy Convoys
-  * .items - array of items
-  * .attacks - array of attacks
-  * #draw - draws level, items, units, then attacks
   * #toggle - toggle tick on and off (pause game)
   * #tick - run all tasks for this tick (listed below)
   * #move - run move on player, enemies, then attacks